 Inviting friends over for cocktails when you are exhausted because it’s “important to reciprocate?”

 Banging your head against the wall trying to help your parents figure out their technology issues?

-Feeling like you have no time for yourself because you have so many damned obligations to other people?
+Feeling like you have no time for yourself because you’re obligated to help other people?

 If any of these examples resonate with you, you are not alone.
-Here is the story of how one of my clients got trapped into doing another family’s laundry for months because she made an innocent offer and thought she needed to be “nice” and “maintain her integrity.”
+Here is the story of how one of my clients got trapped into doing another family’s laundry for months because she made an innocent offer and felt obligated to be “nice” and “maintain her integrity.”